tommyzhng/PX4-Simulink-SIL-Toolbox/README.md

 * Velocity (x, y, z seen by gps)
 * Course (direction of travel seen by gps)
 * time (using the clock converted to usecs)

+* Actuator Bytes: Provides the control bytes returned by the PX4 controller, to control the motors in Simulink.
+16-bit output, where the first four bits represent the four actuators.

 ## Example setup:
 ![image](https://github.com/user-attachments/assets/91dbbe43-3113-4e8a-b1fc-8d5ed959b3ed)